sleipner01/sleipner01/README.md

 :mortar_board: I am a student at the Norwegian University of Science and Technology.
 I'm studying Bachelor of Science in informatics.

+:bowtie: I started coding in the second year of high school.
+We started out with HTML, CSS, PHP and MySQL.
+I quickly got the hang of it and started some smaller projects on my own.
+The following year we started learning Javascript.
+However, some friends and I decided to drop the course and take the exam privately.
+I eventually became the leader for the "in house revue" at the school, which gave me the opportunity to maintain and create the website for the revue.
+That was the first inished project I got to publish on the world wide web.

+:video_game: I have loved video games since I was 6 years old.
+My first game was Pokémon Fire Red on Nintendo Game Boy.
+Minecraft became my childhood.
+I moved on to FPS games like Counter Strike and Battlefield.
+Believe it or not, now I'm mostly playing Microsoft Flight Simulator...

+:partly_sunny: Nothing's like some fresh air.
+I love to :runner:, :skier:, :climbing:... be active!

+:hammer_and_wrench: Some people find me quite handy.
+I like taking care of my stuff.
+Wether it's the wooden boat, my car, the summer house, but most importantly my setup!

+:airplane: I love travelling the world, experiencing new foods, cultures and meeting people with rich stories to tell.

 <br />